Brock University in St. Catharines, Ontario, has received an analytical testing license from Health Canada.

 Health Canada has also renewed a research-related cannabis license granted to Brock University in 2019, one of the country’s first universities to receive a cannabis-related research and development license.

-An analytical testing licence from Health Canada allows for activities such as testing for chemical contaminants, microbial contaminants, cannabinoid content, dissolution or disintegration, sterility, stability testing and/or pesticides.
+An analytical testing licence from Health Canada allows for activities such as testing for chemical contaminants, microbial contaminants, cannabinoid content, dissolution or disintegration, sterility, stability testing, and/or pesticides.

 Health Canada currently lists 136 laboratories as being authorized to conduct analytics testing under the federal Cannabis Act.
-Brock’s licence was issued on October 24, 2024.
+Brock’s new licence was issued on October 24, 2024.